IgrikXD/Easy-SDR/HF Upconverter/TH/Assembly guide.md

 In the event of a large number of interference at reception, you can independently manufacture a metal case for the upconverter.
 To do this, you can use any metal box of suitable size.
 The box is connected to the shield of a coaxial cable (connects to the external part of the SMA connector) or wire can be used, one end of which is soldered to the box and the other to a special "SHIELD" contact on the converter board.

 ## Power supply recommendations
 When powering the HF Upconverter, **do not use power banks or other power supplies with impulse converters**.
 These devices create a sufficiently large amount of interference, which can adversely affect the reception quality.
-When working from a laptop it is possible to use power from a free USB connector, or use a battery with a voltage of 5 V (or 7 - 20 V, LM317 version).
-In addition, a good solution will be the use of ferrite filters on power cables.
+When working from a laptop it is possible to use power from a free USB connector, or use a battery with a voltage of 5 V. In addition, a good solution will be the use of ferrite filters on power cables.

 [Making a Simple Air Core Inductor (Induction Coil): 5 Steps]: <http://www.instructables.com/id/Making-a-Simple-Induction-Coil/>